 After a breakup, it's easy to catch yourself imagining how it’s going to go the first time you run into each other.
 Will you hug?
 What will you say?
 Will they tell you how amazing you look and how much they regret breaking up?
 Decide beforehand how to survive your run-in with the ex, and stick to that plan to avoid being totally overwhelmed and caught off-guard.

 The best way to plan ahead is to ask yourself, "What would make me feel good about myself?" says Lisa Brateman, a Psychotherapist and Relationship Specialist in a phone interview.
-If you start babbling like a madwoman, you're probably not going to feel good about it.
+If you start babbling incessantly, you're probably not going to feel good about it.
 But if you prepare yourself to be polite and ask more general questions, you'll walk away with your dignity in tact.

 At the end of the day,"It's a matter of getting through it with integrity — not for the other person, but for yourself," says Brateman.